skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 a tree, thinks better of it, and instead jumps into a good covering bush.

-An Ettin emerges from the woods.
+An ettin emerges from the woods.
 The massive creature stands at nearly fourteen feet tall.
 In one hand he holds a massive club, which is itself longer than any of the party members.
 He screams at them in some incomprehensible speech.
 Once it realizes it cannot catch them, it turns away in disgust.
 Pouting, it smacks a nearby tree with its club, nearly uprooting it.

-The Ettin starts sniffing.
+The ettin starts sniffing.
 It smells something nearby.
 Skeeve casts fly and soars out of the bushes, heading for the other side of the pond.

-The Ettin is enraged by this.
+The ettin is enraged by this.
 He is on the opposite side of the water from them now, and making all kinds of angry noises at them and standing in the mud.
 Skeeve drops a fireball on his head and angers him more.
 They have a laugh at him and move on.

-Thu'fir explains to them that the Ettin was not likely following them, but that they had stumbled into his territory.
+Thu'fir explains to them that the ettin was not likely following them, but that they had stumbled into his territory.

 They can now either go south west where it is more open or go south